RakhithJK/dbeaver-dbeaver-wiki/Proxy-configuration.md

 ## How to configure a proxy for external databases access

 You can configure proxy settings for an individual connection.
-You may set the proxy settings manually or use active OS/web browser settings:
+You may set the proxy settings manually or use the active OS/web browser settings:

 ![](images/ug/network/connection-proxy.png)